Our student society is open to all students of the University of Liverpool, Liverpool John Moores University, and LIPA.

 CathSoc Management & Organisation

 CathSoc is a student-led society, registered with the University of Liverpool Guild of Students (the Guild) and the Students’ Union at Liverpool John Moores University (SU), open to students of the universities and LIPA.

 Relationship between CathSoc & Chaplaincy

-CathSoc and the Catholic Chaplaincy are closely linked, and cooperate in the provision of pastoral care, catechetical and intellectual formation, arranging visiting speakers, liturgical provision, planning opportunities for prayer and worship, and developing links with other faith groups. and other activities.
-CathSoc members also assist the chaplaincy team in planning, preparing and delivering social events which take place at the chaplaincy, such as the start-of-year and end-of-year barbecues.
+CathSoc and the Catholic Chaplaincy are closely linked, and cooperate in the provision of pastoral care, catechetical and intellectual formation, arranging visiting speakers, liturgical provision, planning opportunities for prayer and worship, developing links with other faith groups, and other activities.
+CathSoc members also assist the chaplaincy team in planning, preparing and delivering social and other events which take place at the chaplaincy, such as the start-of-year and end-of-year barbecues.
 It is the role of the CathSoc committee to encourage and facilitate CathSoc members in this, by encouraging participation and setting an example of willing involvement.